Diversity & Inclusion

 For graduate students

-- Expand current outreach efforts for graduate student recruiting (e.g., GEM, Bridge to the Doctorate, ENGINE, McNair Scholars Program).
+- Continue to capitalize on expanded outreach efforts for graduate student recruiting (e.g., GEM, Bridge to the Doctorate, ENGINE, McNair Scholars Program).

-- Collaborate with departments to support overlap of recruitment opportunities with conference attendance and professional development (e.g., at SACNAS, NSBE, SWE, and SHPE conferences).
+- Continue to collaborate with departments to support overlap of recruitment opportunities with conference attendance and professional development (e.g., at SACNAS, NSBE, SWE, and SHPE conferences).

-- Clarify policies related to graduate student progress and grievances.
+- Continue to clarify and promulgate policies related to graduate student progress and grievances.

-- Plan events to facilitate conversations about diversity and inclusion.
+- Continue to include events that facilitate conversations about diversity and inclusion within professional development initiatives.

 - Meet with each department to review program data on surveys, enrollments, time to degree, and other indicators to best inform where targeted interventions are warranted.